wevoice/wesub/docs/apps.rst

     ``from apps.vides.models import Video``.

 * account linker
-    Universal Subtitles allows you to publish your finished subtitles back to YouTube via their API.
+    Amara allows you to publish your finished subtitles back to YouTube via their API.
 This app handles that.

 * auth